wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

                                      encoding='ascii')).decode('ascii')
 ```

-Here you create your authorization header which is a key/value pair including your Base64 encoded username and password.
+Here you create your authorization header, a key/value pair including your Base64 encoded username and password.
 This pair authenticates your requests and allows you to access the API.

 ```python
 auth_header = f'Basic {encoded_credentials}'